minhhoit/yacms/docs/overview.rst

 during set up, simply exclude the ``--noinput`` option included above when running ``createdb``.

-For information on how to add Mezzanine to an existing Django project, see the FAQ section of the documentation.
+For information on how to add Yacms to an existing Django project, see the FAQ section of the documentation.

-Mezzanine makes use of as few libraries as possible (apart from a standard Django environment), with the following dependencies, which unless noted as optional, should be installed automatically following the above instructions:
+Yacms makes use of as few libraries as possible (apart from a standard Django environment), with the following dependencies, which unless noted as optional, should be installed automatically following the above instructions: